Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

-Nevertheless, as it has been shown in the above on the example of one-parametric equally connected density matrices, one can extract a lot of important information about the entanglement or separability for a wide range of different quantum physical systems, since the majority of such physical systems represent ensembles of constituent interacting identical subsystems being coupled with each other in a uniform fashion (such as e.g. ensembles of entangled qubits of different nature and most of strongly correlated interacting many-body quantum systems: cold atoms, tunnel contacts, spin chains, coupled quantum harmonic oscillators in nano-electromechanical systems, photon cavities, etc.)\cite{1,2} .
-Moreover, one can spread the applicability of all results obtained in the above for equally connected density matrices even further, thus, covering a much more wide class of composite quantum systems, by means of the following considerations.
+Nevertheless, as it has been shown in the above on different examples of one-parametric equally connected density matrices, one can extract a lot of important information about the entanglement or separability for a wide range of different real quantum physical systems using all the above results on the entanglement/separability conditions for the one-parametric family of equally connected density matrices.
+This is because the majority of such composite quantum systems represent ensembles of constituent interacting identical subsystems being coupled with each other in a uniform fashion (such as e.g. ensembles of entangled qubits of different nature and most of strongly correlated interacting many-body quantum systems: cold atoms, tunnel contacts, spin chains, coupled quantum harmonic oscillators in nano-electromechanical systems, photon cavities, etc.)\cite{1,2,30,34}.